mdyzma/mdyzma.github.io/_posts/2017-05-20-flask-and-travis-ci.md

 Build finished.
 The HTML pages are in build/html.
 {% endhighlight %}

-During development we will need to build document frequently.
+During development, we will need to build document frequently.
 Autobuild tool will manage this task and will run local server, which will rebuild sphinx documentation, when it detects changes in `.rst` files.
 To start server type:

 {% highlight bash %}
 [mdyzma@devbox docs]$ sphinx-autobuild source build\html